BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - A client-Server DB: MySQL
 - An HPC solver distributed by a powerful server

-The first two requirements above are obvious by the discussions held in the previous sections.
+The first two requirements above are obvious by the requirements achieved by the target market analysis.
 The third requirement is to support an efficient multi-user concurrent access on the large data.
 A NoSQL DB could be prefered to deal with the graph data more efficiently.
 However, the SAA is not a low-latency application and it needs to employ the graph algorithms itself.
 The last requirement is to perform the heavy computations of structural analysis.
 The GPU resources need to be spared for the FE graphics display.

+Lets review the requirements listed at the beginning after the 1st overview:
+- [An overview of the problem](#sec31) yields to the following requirements:
+1. The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.
+2. In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).
+3. Each group may contain hundreds of types.
+4. There exist *dependency relationships* between the types.
+5. The SAA needs an interface with the FE software.
+- [The target market](#sec32) analysis yields to the following requirements:
+1. ~~The company would provide sufficient resources of processors and servers.~~
+2. ~~The SAA will manage and process large data.~~
+3. ~~The SAA will have DBs.~~
+4. The SAA will define a UI form for each type.
+5. The SAA will contain a graphics display for the FE model.
+6. ~~The SAA will manage the configuration issues.~~
+7. The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
+8. The plugins could be developed by the customer.

 ### 3.4.
 The Architecture: The 2nd Overview <a id='sec34'></a>

-On top of :
-- Deployment model
-- User model
-- Data & Persistency
+In this section, I will discuss about the two important compoonents of the SAA:
-- Performance
+- Frontend
-- Concurrency
+- Plugins

-Some other issues have already been covered in the previous sections.

-Here, I will

 #### 3.4.1.
 Frontend

-This project excludes the details of the front-end development.
+This project excludes the details of the frontend development.
 However, the architecture and design need some solid definitions about the UI in order to have a clear interface.
 Following two were the initial requirements related to the UI:
 - The SAA will define a UI form for each type.